GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 ### Admin Configuration Endpoints

 The following are used for managing IC's configuration.
-They require "admin" permission.
+They require "admin" permission access token unless otherwise noted below.

+*  "/identity/v1alpha/{realm}/clients:sync": syncs client information
+   between the IC and Hydra where the IC's configuration is considered the source of truth.
+   *  Syncing generally happens as configurations change, but this endpoint allows an administrator or tool to invoke it explicitly.
+   *  It does not require an admin access token, but does require the client (indentified by the `client_id`) has the `sync` scope set in the configuration.
+   *  Syncing is limited to once per minute.
 *  "/identity/v1alpha/{realm}/config" and sub-resources: managing configuration.
-*  "/identity/v1alpha/{realm}/config/clients:sync": syncs client information
-   between the IC and Hydra where the IC's configuration is considered the source of truth.
-Syncing generally happens as configurations change, but this endpoint allows an administrator or tool to invoke it explicitly.
 *  "/identity/v1alpha/{realm}/config/reset": resets the configuration to its initial version read from configuration file.
 *  "/identity/v1alpha/{realm}/config/history": history of configuration changes.